 Relations between Iran and Saudi Arabia entered a new phase after 1979.
-Even before the revolution, the Persian-Arab divide was already prevalent, but after the Iranian Revolution, religious and ideological aspects became more prominent.
-Both in the Middle East and West Asia, Iran and Saudi Arabia remained in opposing camps, particularly in Iraq and Afghanistan.
-As per reports and media coverage, Saudi Arabia supported Saddam and the Taliban, while Iran went into direct confrontation with both of these entities.
+Even before the revolution, the Persian-Arab divide was prevalent.
+After the Iranian Revolution, religious and ideological aspects became more prominent.
+In both the Middle East and West Asia, Iran and Saudi Arabia remained in opposing camps.
+They particularly clashed over Iraq and Afghanistan.
+Reports and media coverage indicate that Saudi Arabia supported Saddam Hussein and the Taliban.
+In contrast, Iran confronted both entities directly.

-With the inception of the 21st century, proxy wars between the two states had already been unfolding across various states in the Middle East, intensifying after the Arab Spring of 2011.
-As Saudi Arabia was apprehensive of the potential spillover, Iran termed the 2011 Arab unrest the “Islamic Awakening”.
-However, relations eventually deteriorated after the execution of Sheikh Nimr Al-Nimr by the Saudi authorities in 2016 and the subsequent attack on the Saudi embassy in Iran.
+With the onset of the 21st century, proxy wars between the two states began unfolding across various Middle Eastern countries.
+These conflicts intensified after the Arab Spring of 2011.
+Saudi Arabia, wary of potential spillover effects, viewed the unrest with concern.
+Iran, on the other hand, referred to the 2011 Arab unrest as the “Islamic Awakening.”
+Relations between the two countries eventually worsened after Saudi Arabia executed Sheikh Nimr Al-Nimr in 2016.
+The situation further deteriorated following the attack on the Saudi embassy in Iran.

 Saudi-Iran Regional Competition